 Something else to think about: how much room do you need to store the planned increase in inventory?
 Also, how much space do you need to accommodate your staff, equipment, boxes, and supplies?

 Increased space needs can often be met by taking a hard look at your current area.
 If there just isn’t room to handle higher holiday inventory levels, you may need to find supplemental space to lease, or – if workable – temporary solutions such as portable storage units.

 Ensuring you have space for all of your inventory is just as vital as your website’s ability to handle holiday traffic.
 With the uptick in incoming orders, it’s easy to overlook this detail.

 Space isn’t the only consideration when it comes to inventory.
 The last thing you want to deal with during the busiest and most crucial time of year is inaccurate inventory.
 An inventory management solution helps you maintain accuracy by taking the manual elements out of inventory, connecting your store and marketplaces together in one place.
 You may also consider adding “safety stock” and low-stock alerts to make sure you don’t inadvertently run out of product during the rush.

 These final three things are all tied together.
 Ask yourself:

 - Is your equipment adequate to handle the increased throughput necessary to meet holiday demand?

-- Can you tweak the process or layout of your area to raise capacity?
+- Can you tweak the process or layout of your area to increase capacity?